 However, Nike’s unethical processes were brought into prominence in 1995 and though it is turning around now, the initial public outrage of this fact caused Nike to suffer a loss in brand reputation which subsequently translated into falling share prices in 1997.

-2) Super majority of well known personal luxury goods brands are global brands.
+2) A supermajority of well known personal luxury goods brands is global brands.

 Ralph Lauren is doing it with its Polo Tech shirts, so is Swarovski with its “Activity Tracking Crystal”, Luxottica is collaborating with Intel to further explore the potential of combining eyewear and technology (something similar to Google Glasses).

 As our lives become more integrated with technology, how we experience brands, interact with it and use it becomes more complicated than it was about 15 years ago when Nokia still reigned champion.
 The companies know that in order to engage with its customers in this digital age of e-commerce, it has to offer customers an experience worthy of the brand in-store and, increasingly more important, online.